Pfaffien/finger_prints/README.md

 # Digital analysis of fingerprints

-This project aims to create a C++ library for image processing in the specific case of fingerprints recognition.
+This project aims to create a C++ library for image preprocessing in the specific case of fingerprints recognition.
+Given a set of optical fingerprint images, we find mathematical filters and models which best simulate artefacts that could occur during the fingerprint acquisition.

 ## Getting Started